Charlotte Stoker: Personal life

+The Stoker family lived in Dublin, later moving to Clontarf.
+Charlotte, though untutored, provided their early education.
 Charlotte and Abraham had taken on considerable debt due to educating their sons.
 To survive on Abraham's pension more comfortably, they moved, with their two daughters, to France in 1872.
 They later moved to Italy, where Abraham died.

 In 1885, Stoker returned to Dublin, where many of her children lived.
 At the end of her life, as Charlotte's eyesight failed, she feared going blind and hoped to die first.

-Stoker died on 15th March 1901, in Rathmines, Dublin, Ireland, from influenza.
-She was either buried at Mount Jerome Cemetery or Saint Michan's.
+Stoker died on 15 March 1901, in Rathmines, Dublin, Ireland, from influenza.
+She was buried at Mount Jerome Cemetery.